LaxmanPandramish/Information-Retrieval/README.md

 # Information-Retrival-Search-Engine

 Information Retrial is the process of required information from a set of data.
 There is no limit in size of data.
-I developed a Search Engine under the guidance of Mr. Akash Nanavati.
+I developed a Search Engine with help of Prashanth Sandela

 ### Numeric Info: